h2oai/driverlessai-tutorials/scoring-pipeline-deployment/python/centos/docker/README.md

 6. Issue the command `docker build -t scoretest .`.
 This will
     - Create a CentOS 7 based docker container
     - Install required dependencies, python etc..
-    - Create a Conda environment for the scoring pipeline by installing all needed dependencies
+    - Create a virtual environment for the scoring pipeline by installing all needed dependencies
     - Run `example.py` from the scoring pipeline

 As part of the build process you will see the scores being produced for the test data in `example.py`.
 This example